 - Diskette Drive

 - Internal HDD

 - USB Storage Device

 - CD/DVD/CD-RW drive

 - Modular bay HDD

+- NOTE: Only devices that are preceded by a number are bootable.

 During the boot routine, the computer starts at the top of the list and scans each enabled device for the operating system start-up files.
 When the computer finds the files, it stops searching and starts the operating system.